 The Duchy of Cornwall was established in 1337 and is passed to the eldest living heir of the reigning British monarch.
-Up until April 2013, The Duchy of Cornwall could only be passed to a male heir and the monarch did not have a son, the estate was held by the Crown for the next generation.
+Up until April 2013, The Duchy of Cornwall could only be passed to a male heir and if the monarch did not have a son, the estate was held by the Crown for the next generation.
 Prince Charles is the current Duke of Cornwall and when he becomes King, the Duchy passes to Prince William and in turn to William's eldest child when William is king.
-Thanks to the "Succession of the Crown Act", if Kate Middleton were to have had a girl instead of Prince George, when William eventually becomes king that daughter would have been the first woman in history to inherit the Duchy.
+Thanks to the "Succession of the Crown Act", if Kate Middleton were to have had a girl instead of Prince George, then when William eventually becomes king that daughter would have been the first woman in history to inherit the Duchy.
 The Duchy is roughly the size of the city of Chicago and produces income mainly from apartment rentals, agriculture sales and natural resources.
 In 2012, the Duchy of Cornwall produced an income of $31.77 million for Charles.
 After $15.22 million worth of costs were removed Prince Charles was left with $16.55 million.
 He voluntarily pays a 40% tax rate on that income which equaled roughly $6.71 million last year.
 The total estimated value of the Duchy of Cornwall is $1.3 billion.
 Interestingly, though Charles volunteers to pay taxes, the Duchy itself does not.
 Think of the Duchy of Cornwall like a corporation that does not have to pay any taxes.
 For example, the Duchy owns the land that houses Dartmoor prison.
 Dartmoor pays $2 million in rent to the Duchy for the use of that land.
 No tax is paid on that $2 million.
 Many royal critics cry foul at this arrangement and would love to see the Duchy pay capital gains and corporate taxes like any other major business operation.